siddhaprotocol/treasury-counter/ReadMe.md

 - Animation completes within 1.5 seconds
 - Both metrics animate simultaneously

-## ♿ Accessibility

-The component is built with accessibility in mind:

-- `aria-live="polite"` for announcing changes
-- `aria-atomic="true"` to ensure the whole value is read
-- Proper color contrast
-- Semantic HTML structure

 ## 🛡️ Error Handling

 The implementation includes robust error handling: